joakim/bismark/rationale.md

   Markdown reduced to its bare essentials.
 Then add generic syntax for extensions.
 All syntax should be as simple as possible, the syntax for extensions as flexible as possible.

 2. Strike a balance between [WYSIWYM](https://en.wikipedia.org/wiki/WYSIWYM) and [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG)
   Styling and other elements should ideally be rendered _as you type_, all the while displaying the markup characters.
 This gives an immediate visual feedback while allowing for continuous editing.
-Opened inline styles must automatically terminate at the end of the containing block element.
+Opened inline styles must automatically terminate at the end of the containing element.
 Linebreaks should remain as linebreaks, unless escaped.
 3. Easy to parse, without backtracking
   Required by #2.
 A good quality in of itself.